 Local policy dictates that Identity headers are included in inbound INVITE requests sent to the end-user device,

-The received INVITE contains one or more instances of a SIP header that indicates retargeting has occurred (e.g., Diversion, History-Info, Referred-By), and the instance of the header that identifies the retargeted entity contains a TN that the end-user device is authorized to use, based on the full attestation criteria defined by [shaken].
+The received INVITE contains one or more instances of a SIP header that indicates retargeting has occurred (e.g., Diversion, History-Info, Referred-By), and the instance of the header that identifies the retargeted entity contains a TN that the end-user device is authorized to use, based on the full attestation criteria defined by [ATIS-1000074].

-Editorial notes:

-The above procedure doesn’t work for the case where there are multiple call-fwds in PBX (say, ABCD, where B and C are assigned to PBX).
-If PBX includes two Diversion headers (one for B and one for C) then network will add “div” PASSPorT for C, which will leave a break in the destination authority chain.

-What should we do for case where PBX has updated both From and PAID to contain PBX retargeting TN?
-If we do nothing, then verification will fail.
-If we update From/PAID to match “orig” claim, it could inadvertently upgrade a bad PASSporT to good (say, verification of original inbound PASSPorT failed because PAID did not match “orig” claim).
+If the received INVITE contains information that indicates it was retargeted internally by the end-user device before being retargeted to an externally assigned TN (i.e., the INVITE was retargeted multiple times), then the STI-AS shall perform "div" authentication in order to create an unbroken chain of authority from the "shaken" PASSporT "dest" claim to the final retargeted TN (the Request-URI TN).
+The STI-AS can do this either by performing "div" authentication for each retargeting event, or by performing "div" authentication for a single retargeting event that links the ”shaken” PASSporT "dest" claim to the Request-URI TN.

-If the information contained in an INVITE request received from an end-user device indicates that the request has not been retargeted, then the STI-AS shall remove any Identity headers contained in the request and perform base SHAKEN authentication as defined in [shaken].
+If the information contained in an INVITE request received from an end-user device indicates that the request has not been retargeted, then the STI-AS shall remove any Identity headers contained in the request and perform base SHAKEN authentication as defined in [ATIS-1000074].

-If the information contained in an INVITE request received from an end-user device indicates that the request has been retargeted, but the request does not contain an Identity header, then the STI-AS shall perform base SHAKEN authentication as defined in [shaken].
+If the information contained in an INVITE request received from an end-user device indicates that the request has been retargeted, but the request does not contain an Identity header, then the STI-AS shall perform base SHAKEN authentication as defined in [ATIS-1000074].